-THUNDER BAY — The boulevard maintenance by-law will be back before council for a second round on Monday, this time with fewer restrictions.
+THUNDER BAY — The boulevard maintenance bylaw will be back before council on Monday for a second round, and this time itcomes with fewer restrictions.

 Resident and boulevard garden advocate Kyla Moore told Newswatch, “there have been incredible improvements” to the second draft.

-Some of the feedback from residents included removing all garden registration requirements, raising the maximum plant height limit, and allowing permanent planter boxes and shrubs on boulevards.
+Input included removing garden registration requirements, raising the maximum plant height limit, and allowing permanent planter boxes and shrubs on boulevards.

-Despite the changes, Moore still sees some pieces in that by-law “that could be tweaked.”
+Despite the changes, Moore still sees some pieces in the proposed bylaw she'd like to see tweaked.

-Moore will have a deputation with council on Monday when the draft by-law is presented.
+Moore plans to present to council on Monday, when the draft bylaw is presented.

-The new draft by-law has raised the maximum height limit for plant from 60 centimetres to one meter as long as they are set back by 60 centimetres.
+Under the new proposed rules, the maximum height limit for plant has grown from 60 centimetres to one metre, as long as they are set back by 60 centimetres.

-“I'm still hoping that we can do 1 m across the whole boulevard, except in the visibility triangles where the roads intersect,” Moore said.
+“I'm still hoping that we can do one metre across the whole boulevard, except in the visibility triangles where the roads intersect,” Moore said.

-She explained that certain foods, for example, may need more than a meter to produce.
+She explained certain foods, for example, may need more than a meter to produce.

 “We're talking like tomatoes and peas and beans and even growing like cucumbers vertically on a trellis.
 In order to produce food, the plant has to grow to its natural height,” she said.

-Planter boxes will also need a reflective poll attached to them for snow plows don’t run into them.
+Planter boxes will also need a reflective pole attached to provide warning to snow plows.

 Moore said planter boxes add another height restriction because planter boxes have an additional 20 to 30 centimetres of soil.